About child sponsorship

-When you sponsor a child with SOS Children, you will be directly supporting an orphaned or abandoned child to grow up in a loving family home.
+When you sponsor a child with SOS Children, you will be directly supporting an orphaned or abandoned child so they can grow up in a loving family home.

-For SOS Children, the word "sponsor" means money is "supporting" or "helping to pay for" a child in need.
+For us, the word ‘sponsor’ means money is ‘supporting’ or ‘helping to pay for’ the needs of a vulnerable child.

 Give a child a second chance in life

-You’ll offer a child real hope now and in the future when you sponsor.
-That’s because your money will help provide them with a stable childhood in a permanent family home, as well as access to healthcare and quality education.
-So, when they reach adulthood, they can go on to lead full and independent lives.
+By sponsoring, you will offer a child real hope now and in the future.
+Your money will help provide them with a stable childhood in a permanent family home, as well as access to healthcare and quality education.
+So when they reach adulthood, they can go on to lead a full and independent life.

 Keeping you in touch with regular updates

-- You can also sign up to SOS eNews to get email updates about SOS Children's work around the world.
+- You can also sign up to our free monthly email newsletter to get regular updates about SOS Children's work around the world, along with photos, videos and the pick of the month's blog.

 It’s easy to become a sponsor

-Simply visit our child sponsorship page and click the sponsor online button.
+Click here to sponsor online.
 Fill in your details and specify any special instructions you would like us to know about.
-Once we have received your completed form, we will send you details in 3-4 weeks about your sponsored child.
+Once we have received your completed form, we will send you details of your sponsored child in 3-4 weeks.
+Or learn more about sponsorship before you begin.

 Pros and cons of sponsoring a child

 Sometimes there is discussion in the media about whether child sponsorship is the best way to help children in developing countries.
 Below is an in-depth look at some common child sponsorship criticisms and our responses:

 “In most cases child sponsorship is a misnomer.
 It is community development by a different name.
 Sponsorship contributions are pooled with other donations and used to support projects to benefit the local community.” (from A Rough Guide to a Better World)

 We are not a general poverty relief charity.
 General poverty relief charities are very good things, but we have a specialised approach concentrating on lone children without anyone to care for them.